SM7I/RetroCom/ZX81/README.md

 * 5 pin DIN MIDI connector
 * Joystick port

 RetroCom client software is being developed as of now, but a terminal software is finished and can be downloaded.
 The ESP-01 module firmware is a fork of Zimodem CoCo version into which I have implemented some features of my own, AT+PING for example.
-AT commands are obeyed by the module.
+Standard AT commands are obeyed by the module.